PawelMarchel01/ML-algorithms-step-by-step-implementations/README.md

 # 🧮 ML Algorithms: Step-by-Step Implementations

-Step-by-step implementation of core Machine Learning algorithms with performance comparisons against sklearn implementations.
+Step-by-step implementation of basic machine learning algorithms with performance comparisons against the sklearn implementation and solving classification and prediction problems.

 ---